 DOWNLOAD the Proven 3 Steps to Safe Water PROTOCOL HERE:

 In 2015 and 2016, two major infection outbreaks occurred in over 91 healthy patients from contaminated waterlines.
-The first happened in Georgia, and the second outbreak in Anaheim, California with 71 confirmed and 49 probable cases of mycobacterium abscessus.
+The first happened in Georgia, and the second outbreak in Anaheim, California with 71 confirmed of mycobacterium abscessus.

 As the numbers of linked cases grows, the attention from regulatory agencies grows as well.
 In 2018, the FDA announced their dental unit waterline guidelines for dental practices and dental device manufacturers.
 The Organization for Safety, Asepsis, and Prevention (OSAP) released one of the most comprehensive white papers on dental water quality to date with compelling recommendations for practice compliance included.